ARM-software/PAF/doc/index.rst

 ``--exit-address ADDRESSES``
   Stop and exit simulation when PC matches any address in ADDRESSES.
-  ADDRESSES is interpreted as a comma separated list of symbol namess or adresses
+  ADDRESSES is interpreted as a comma separated list of symbol names or addresses

 ``--data binary``
   Data loading and placement